Scientific Environment for UCLA

-UCLA is the second-oldest campus of the UC system.
+UCLA is the second-oldest campus of the University of California system.
 It offers over 125 undergraduate majors and nearly 200 graduate degree programs in a wide range of disciplines.
-With an enrollment of over 33,000 undergraduate and nearly 14,000 graduate students, UCLA has the largest enrollment in the UC system, with over 145,000 freshman applications for Fall 2023.
+With an enrollment of over 33,000 undergraduate and nearly 14,000 graduate students, UCLA has the largest student body in the UC system.
+It is a highly sought after destination; with over 145,000 freshman applications for Fall 2023, the admit rate was 9%.

-UCLA is home to the College and 12 highly ranked professional schools.
-The College is home to more than 85 percent of undergraduates and four academic divisions: Humanities, Social Sciences, Physical Sciences and Life Sciences.
-The professional schools focus on fields of study that include the arts, education, law, medicine, music, public affairs and more.
-16 Nobel laureates have been affiliated with the university as faculty, researchers, or alumni.
-11 UCLA faculty and alumni are National Medal of Science winners, and three professors have won Pulitzer Prizes for general non-fiction or history.
-Among the current faculty, 59 are members of the National Academy of Sciences; 29 are members of the National Academy of Engineering; 42, the National Academy of Medicine; and 167, the American Academy of Arts and Sciences.
+UCLA is home to a College that serves as a home for more than 85 percent of its undergraduates.
+The College of made up of four academic divisions: Humanities, Social Sciences, Physical Sciences and Life Sciences.
+The College is supplemented by 12 renowned professional schools focused on fields ranging from the arts to education, law to medicine, and music to public affairs.
+Amongst these is a School of Dentistry (top six globally); a School of Engineering (birthplace of the internet); a School of Nursing (#10 nationally); and a School of Public Health (#10 nationally).
+UCLA has produced world-changing research: 16 Nobel laureates, 11 National Medal of Science winners, and three Pulitzer Prize winners have been affiliated with it.
+Among the current faculty, 3 Pulitzer prize winners, 59 are members of the National Academy of Science; 29 are members of the National Academy of Engineering; 42, the National Academy of Medicine; and 167, the American Academy of Arts and Sciences.

-The 2023-24 U.S. News & World Report ranked UCLA 1st among public universities and 15th overall among national universities.
-UCLA ranked 14th in U.S. News & World Report Global Ranking in 2022-23 and 18th in the Times Higher Education World University Rankings (2024).
 UCLA ranked 6th among all universities for research expenditures in the sciences and engineering during FY21 according to a report by the National Science Foundation.
-In FY23, UCLA ranked 12th in NIH funding, with 888 awards totaling over $578M.
+In FY23, UCLA ranked 12th in NIH funding, with 888 awards totaling over $580M.
 In 2022, UCLA’s total research awards exceeded more than $1 billion, receiving $1.7 billion from federal agencies, industry-sponsored awards, nonprofit and charitable organizations, state government, and institutions of higher education.
-In the 2023-24 edition of the U.S. News & World Report, UCLA Medical Center was named a #1 hospital in California and Los Angeles, with now 34 consecutive years on the Honor Roll.
-UCLA Health was designated “high-performing” relative to other hospitals in treating patients 65 and older in 21 common procedures and conditions.
-Among them are various cancers, hip and knee replacement, heart attack and bypass surgery, stroke, and diabetes.
-Thirteen UCLA Health medical specialties placed in the top 10.
-They are: ear, nose and throat (#3); gastroenterology/gastrointestinal surgery (#3); geriatrics (#3); cancer (#4); pulmonology and lung surgery (#4); ophthalmology (#5); psychiatry (#5); diabetes and endocrinology (#6); neurology and neurosurgery (#6); orthopaedics (#7); obstetrics and gynecology (#8); rheumatology (#9); and urology (#10).
+In the 2025-26 edition of the U.S. News & World Report, UCLA Medical Center was named the #1 hospital in California and Los Angeles, now with 36 consecutive years on the Honor Roll.
+UCLA Health was designated high performing in all 22 procedures and conditions rated.
+They include various cancers, hip and knee replacement, heart attack and bypass surgery, stroke and diabetes.
+Ten UCLA Health medical specialties placed in the top 10.
+They are: ear, nose and throat (#2); pulmonology and lung surgery (#4); diabetes and endocrinology (#5); ophthalmology (#5); psychiatry (#5); urology (#7); geriatrics (#7); gastroenterology/gastrointestinal surgery (#8); rheumatology (#8); and orthopedics (#10).

 For more information, please visit the UCLA website.